-- Allows for a right click "Open with True360" that has an arrow to a specified social media to open the application - Desktop Application can run on Windows 10 and MacOS Catalina - Allows users to publish a selected video to YouTube, Facebook, Vimeo, and Hootsuite in the optimal video format for each platform. - Allows users to configure login credentials to multiple accounts per platform, and then select a specific account when publishing - The Desktop Application will be built in Electron to offer cross compatibility on MacOS and Windows - API keys and passwords for connected publishing platforms will be encrypted and hashed using the NIST standard and stored on the Network Share Server - Desktop app will automatically update when the user launches it if update is available - Desktop app will retrieve the "branded stamp" logo image from Network Share Server - Desktop app will hit the /publish endpoint on the cloud web server on successful video publish.
-It will supply the video URL - Uninstallation of the Desktop Application should remove all the files associated with the Desktop Application on the user's computer as well as the right click option from the popup menu on the OS but keep the corresponding information within the cloud database. - Users that have the Desktop Application will have an option in the Application to send a support request to the cloud based web server that will notify the necessary individuals of the support request by sending a /support POST request to the cloud web server. - The Desktop Application will include a "Help" section to aid users in understanding how to properly use it. - Adds Metadata for copyright, publication info, and tags to videos before publishing
+- Allows for a right click "Publish WOW!
+Moment" that has an arrow to a specified social media to open the application - Desktop Application can run on Windows 10 and MacOS Catalina - Allows users to publish a selected video to YouTube, Facebook, Vimeo, and Hootsuite in the optimal video format for each platform. - Allows users to configure login credentials to multiple accounts per platform, and then select a specific account when publishing - The Desktop Application will be built in Electron to offer cross compatibility on MacOS and Windows - API keys and passwords for connected publishing platforms will be encrypted and hashed using the NIST standard and stored on the Network Share Server

-• Users should be able to submit "project" requests to True360 through the cloud based web server at /requestEdit that notifies the editing team certain videos they would like True360 edit.
+- Desktop app will automatically update when the user launches it if update is available - Desktop app will hit the /publish endpoint on the cloud web server on successful video publish.
+It will supply the video URL - Uninstallation of the Desktop Application should remove all the files associated with the Desktop Application on the user's computer as well as the right click option from the popup menu on the OS but keep the corresponding information within the cloud database. - Users that have the Desktop Application will have an option in the Application to send a support request to the cloud based web server that will notify the necessary individuals of the support request by sending a /support POST request to the cloud web server. - The Desktop Application will include a "Help" section to aid users in understanding how to properly use it. - Adds Metadata for copyright, publication info, and tags to videos before publishing - Users should be able to submit "project" requests to True360 through the cloud based web server at /requestEdit that notifies the editing team certain videos they would like True360 edit.